raphlcx/dotfiles/README.md

   - In System Preferences, Security & Privacy, Privacy tab, Files and Folders sidebar, remove Terminal.
   - From favoured terminal application, remove `$HOME/.zsh_sessions`.

-On Mail preferences:

-  - Under Fonts & Colours, use fixed-width font for plain text messages.
-  - Under Composing, use plain text for message format.

 Restore Documents:

   - Download Documents backup.
 Decrypt and extract it.
 Place the content in `$HOME/Documents`, as appropriate.

+On Mail preferences:

+  - Under Fonts & Colours, use fixed-width font for plain text messages.
+  - Under Composing, use plain text for message format.

+On Activity Monitor view:

+  - Set update frequency to very often (1 sec).